Are you a top student attending an Iowa high school who lacks the financial means to attend college?

 Who Can Apply

-To be eligible for a Bright Scholars of Iowa Award, a student must be accepted by one of the three state universities (Iowa State, Iowa, UNI) or these community colleges (Indian Hills, Southwestern Iowa), as well as meeting the following criteria:
+To be eligible for a Bright Scholars of Iowa Award, a student must be accepted by one of the three state universities (Iowa State, Iowa, UNI) as well as meet the following criteria:

 - Current senior attending an Iowa high school.